GRI Business Strategy Committee

 Stephen Forbes

-Executive Vice President, Banking Centres, CIBC
+Executive Vice President, Purpose, Brand and Corporate Affairs, CIBC

 Paul Genest headshot